matdombrock/Tidalua/README.md

 amp(0.5, 1)
 ```

-Range Float: `0.0 -> 1.0`
+*Range Float: `0.0 -> 1.0`*

 ### `env(attack, sustain, release, oscillator_number)`
-Sets the attack, sustain and release of an oscillator for use in an amplitude envelope.
+Sets the attack, sustain and release (measured in ticks) of an oscillator for use in an amplitude envelope.

-Measured in ticks.

-The amplitude envelope is applied as a factor of the amplitude set with `amp()`.
+- The amplitude envelope is applied as a factor of the amplitude set with `amp()`.

-By default, an oscillator does not use an amplitude envelope at all.
+- By default, an oscillator does not use an amplitude envelope at all.

-The amplitude envelope will be applied to the oscillator only after it's been enabled by the `env` function.
+- The amplitude envelope will be applied to the oscillator only after it's been enabled by the `env` function.

-For an amplitude envelope to work, the note must be triggered only once then allowed to play out.
+- For an amplitude envelope to work, the note must be triggered only once then allowed to play out.

-The envelope position is reset every time the note is triggered.
+- The envelope position is reset every time the note is triggered.

-This means that we need to make sure the total length of the envelope is less than the total length of the note.
+	- We need to make sure the total length of the envelope is less than the total length of the note.

 ```lua
 wave(3, 1)